Rhode Island Real Estate Core and Elective Continuing Ed Course Requirements Explained

 Where can I complete CORE and Elective continuing ed courses?

 All continuing ed courses can be completed online (self-paced), live-virtual (eg Zoom) or in a physical classroom location.
-No Rhode Island real estate continuing ed courses are mandated to be completed live.
+Rhode Island real estate continuing ed courses are not mandated to be completed live.

 Keep Me Certified is a fully approved Rhode Island real estate school…